Polish Legions (Napoleonic era): War of the Second Coalition: German front

-The Haitian campaign
+Saint-Domingue expedition

-In 1802, France sent most of the disgruntled legionnaires (two demi-brigades, 5,280 strong) to Haiti to put down the Haitian Revolution (on the Caribbean island of Haiti, known then as Saint Domingue, the French West Indies).
-Napoleon wanted to regain the colony of Saint Domingue, but preferred to save his main French army for more important matters, closer to home.
-The now inconvenient Polish units were accompanied by contingents of Germans and Swiss French allies, as well as by French units that had fallen out of favour with Napoleon and the French high command.
+In May 1802, the French sent the 3rd Polish Half-Brigade (5,280 strong) to Saint-Domingue, which had been recently captured by an expedition force under Charles Leclerc from autonomous Black commander Toussaint Louverture.
+Napoleon wanted to regain control over Saint-Domingue, but preferred to save his main French army for more important matters, closer to home.
+The now inconvenient Polish units were accompanied by contingents of German, Swiss and Italian troops, as well as French units that had fallen out of favour with Napoleon and the French high command.

-The Haitian campaign proved disastrous for the legionnaires.
-Combat casualties and tropical diseases, including the yellow fever, reduced the 5,280-strong Polish contingent to a few hundred survivors in the space of less than two years.
-By the time the French forces retreated from the island in 1803, about 4,000 Poles had died (either from disease or combat).
-Of the survivors, about 400 remained on the island, a few dozen were dispersed to the nearby islands or to the United States, and about 700 returned to France (Urbankowski claims 6,000 sent and 330 returned).
+The Saint-Domingue expedition proved disastrous for the Poles, who arrived at Cap‑Français on 4 September, unaware that two days earlier their unit had officially been renamed the 113th Line Infantry Half-Brigade.
+Combat casualties and tropical diseases such as yellow fever reduced the half-brigade to a few hundred survivors in the space of less than two years.
+By the time French forces withdrew from the colony in December 1803, about 4,000 Poles had died (either from disease or combat).
+Of the survivors, about 400 deserted remained on the island, a few dozen were dispersed to the nearby islands or to the United States, and about 700 returned to France.
+(Urbankowski claims 6,000 sent and 330 returned.)

-The Poles had little interest or desire to support the French cause in the distant colonies, once again fighting against people who only desired their own independence.
-In Haiti there still is a popular myth that many Polish soldiers became sympathetic to the former slaves' cause and deserted the French, supporting Jean-Jacques Dessalines in significant numbers, with entire units changing sides.
-In fact, the actual desertion rate was much lower.
+The Poles had minimal interest or desire to support the French cause in the distant colonies, once again fighting against people who only desired their own independence.
 The loss of that many patriotic military personnel in the Caribbean was a serious blow to the Polish aspirations for regaining independence.
-The Haitian experience cast further doubts among Poles about France's and Napoleon's good intentions toward Poland.
+The experience cast further doubts among Poles about France's and Napoleon's good intentions toward Poland.